davidgarc/packer-azure-actions/README.md

    packer build .
    ```

-### GitHub Actions
+### Versioning

-The included GitHub Actions workflow will automatically build the image when changes are pushed to the repository.
-Ensure you've set up the required secrets in your GitHub repository settings.
+The versioning is managed by the `image_version` variable in the `image.pkr.hcl` file.
+Modify this value to update the version of the image.

 ## Customization